embj-org/ej/guides/src/04-DispatcherSDK.md

 In the previous guide, we successfully set up an EJ Dispatcher and connected builders to create a centralized testing infrastructure.
 While we can now submit jobs and see results through the `ejcli` tool, we haven't yet explored how to programmatically interact with the dispatcher or analyze the results it produces.

 This guide demonstrates how to use the EJ Dispatcher SDK to build custom applications that can submit jobs, retrieve results, and perform automated analysis.
-You'll create a Rust application that connects to your dispatcher, fetches test results, and validates that different configurations of your embedded application produce consistent outputs.
+We'll create a Rust application that connects to our dispatcher, fetches test results, and validates that different configurations of our embedded application produce consistent outputs.

-By the end of this guide, you'll understand how to build custom tooling around EJ's dispatcher infrastructure, enabling powerful automation and analysis workflows for your embedded testing pipeline.
+By the end of this guide, we'll understand how to build custom tooling around EJ's dispatcher infrastructure, enabling powerful automation and analysis workflows for our embedded testing pipeline.

 ## Prerequisites